Vertex Energy Inc. (VTNR) vs. Its Peers: A Comparison

 Northland Capital gave a rating of “Outperform” to VTNR, setting the target price at $15 in the report published on February 08th of the current year.

-Volatility was left at 7.82%, however, over the last 30 days, the volatility rate increased by 10.11%, as shares sank -6.56% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +31.60% upper at present.
+Volatility was left at 7.84%, however, over the last 30 days, the volatility rate increased by 5.99%, as shares surge +0.73% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +30.09% upper at present.

-During the last 5 trading sessions, VTNR fell by -16.30%, which changed the moving average for the period of 200-days by -46.22% in comparison to the 20-day moving average, which settled at $8.83.
-In addition, Vertex Energy Inc. saw 26.29% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, VTNR rose by +6.00%, which changed the moving average for the period of 200-days by -50.92% in comparison to the 20-day moving average, which settled at $8.82.
+In addition, Vertex Energy Inc. saw 33.87% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading